Icebearbear/Hotel_Booking_System/booking-sys/README.md

 2. Click Pay.
 3. You’re redirected to success page.

+### Local storage

+- USER_DB_ACCOUNT = {first_name: "", last_name: "", email:"", uid:"", dbdocId:""} - contains user account in db
+- USER_ID = {""} - contains user uid in db, stored in login page for booking purpose
+- HOTEL_BOOKING_INFO = infoObject in CustometInformation page - to keep data before checkout and use it after checkout is successful

 ## Error

 if you meet this error: 'react-scripts' is not recognized as an internal or external command, operable program or batch file.